raindevelopment/ca/README.md

 rain's Containerized Applications can be run on any device and have multiple advancements.

 ## What can they do?
+- they are written in Ruby
+- they are containerized but still run native
+- they are layered

+## The different layers
+1. security and extensions
+2. ...
+3. source code

 > rainyLaws apply;